-The Corporation's financial instruments consist of cash and cash equivalents, restricted cash, amounts receivable, marketable securities, accounts payable and accrued liabilities, and long-term debt.
+The Corporation's financial instruments consist of cash and cash equivalents, restricted cash, amounts receivable, marketable securities, accounts payable and accrued liabilities, short-term debt, and long-term debt.

 The Corporation classifies financial assets and liabilities as fair-value-through-profit-and-loss, available-for-sale, held-to-maturity, loans and receivables or other financial liabilities depending on their nature.
-Financial assets and financial liabilities are recognized at fair value on their initial recognition.
+Financial assets and financial liabilities are recognised at fair value on their initial recognition.

-Financial assets and liabilities classified as fair-value-through-profit-and-loss are measured at fair value, with gains and losses recognized in operations.
-Financial assets classified as held-to-maturity, loans and receivables, and other financial liabilities are initially measured at fair value and subsequently measured at amortized cost, using the effective interest method of amortization.
-Financial assets classified as available-for-sale are measured at fair value, with unrealized gains and losses being recognized in other comprehensive income until realized, or when impaired, in which case the unrealized loss is recorded in net earnings (loss).
+Financial assets and liabilities classified as fair-value-through-profit-and-loss are measured at fair value, with gains and losses recognised in operations.
+Financial assets classified as held-to-maturity, loans and receivables, and other financial liabilities are initially measured at fair value and subsequently measured at amortised cost, using the effective interest method of amortisation.
+Financial assets classified as available-for-sale are measured at fair value, with unrealised gains and losses being recognised in other comprehensive income until realised, or when impaired, in which case the unrealised loss is recorded in net earnings (loss).

-The Corporation classified its cash and cash equivalents, restricted cash, and amounts receivable as loans and receivables and its accounts payable and accrued liabilities and long-term debt excluding embedded derivatives as other financial liabilities.
+The Corporation classified its cash and cash equivalents, restricted cash, and amounts receivable as loans and receivables and its accounts payable, accrued liabilities, short-term debt, and long-term debt excluding embedded derivatives as other financial liabilities.
 The Corporation's marketable securities are classified as available-for-sale.
 Other financial liabilities are initially recorded at fair value and subsequently at amortised cost.

-Derivatives embedded in other financial instruments are carried at fair value with fair value changes recognized in net earnings (loss).
+Derivatives embedded in other financial instruments are carried at fair value with fair value changes recognised in net earnings (loss).

-Notes to Consolidated Financial Statements (Expressed in thousands of United States dollars, except share amounts) For the six month period ended December 31, 2013 and the year ended June 30, 2013
+Notes to Consolidated Financial Statements (Expressed in thousands of United States dollars, except share amounts) Year ended December 31, 2014, six months ended December 31, 2013 and year ended June 30, 2013